April 1, 2025

 5. Upload your video to YouTube Shorts

-Is there a free clipping tool to repurpose video content?
+Is there a free tool for creating YouTube Shorts?

 Descript's free clipping tool allows you to repurpose long-form videos into shorter clips.
 It uses AI to find the most engaging parts of your video, then opens them in a new project to edit and export.
 They make for great YouTube Shorts, TikTok videos, or Instagram Reels.